Zequez/logseq-vault/pages/Becoming a Time Maker.md

 	- I assume I waste time constantly through the day
 		- I expect to do things that are not in alignment with me
 	- I assume activities have to be scheduled in time
-		- I expect won't be truly productive until I know exactly what I will do and when -
+		- I expect I cannot be truly productive until I know exactly what I will do and when -
+		-
 	-
 	-